bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 }
 ```

 In this example, the external geometry and positioning of the `button` block are set via the `header__button` element.
-The `button` block doesn't specify any padding, so it can easily be reused anywhere.
+The `button` block doesn't specify any margin, so it can easily be reused anywhere.

 HTML implementation: